 - Alcohol: Men who consume more than three units and women who consume more than two units of alcohol per day are at a significantly higher risk of developing head and neck cancer.

 - Human Papillomavirus (HPV): Associated with causing a number of head and neck cancers; it can cause cancers of the throat, tongue and tonsils, otherwise known as oropharyngeal cancers (OPSCC).

 Men are 2-3 times more likely to develop head and neck cancer than women; however, the incidence of head and neck cancer in women is increasing.
 It is most common in people over 40 years old.
 The connection between HPV and head and neck cancers is increasing in a younger demographic.

 SIGNS AND SYMPTOMS

 The ‘1for3’ definition was developed by leading experts in head and neck cancer across Europe.
-It states that primary practitioners should refer a patient to a head and neck specialist if they have any one of the following symptoms for more than three weeks.
+It states that primary practitioners should refer a patient to a head and neck specialist if they have any 1 of the following symptoms for more than 3 weeks.

 LIVING WITH CANCER